digitalrebar/provision/doc/arch/workflow.rst

   Once those conditions are met, follows the same rules as AGENT_WAIT_FOR_RUNNABLE.

+AGENT_CHANGE_STAGE
-- AGENT_CHANGE_STAGE: Checks the change-stage/map to determine what
+  Checks the change-stage/map to determine what
   (and how) to transition to the next Stage when AGENT_RUN_TASK does not get a Job to run from dr-provision.